 However, don’t panic: the amount of citric acid in a pup cup is so minor it won’t affect your cat.
 Just be mindful of portion sizes and the regularity of consumption.

 With a cream base, pup cups are high in calories.
 Whipped cream has approximately 60 calories per 20 grams.
 A standard Starbucks espresso cup holds around 3 ounces or 85 grams.
 So, a pup cup in espresso size contains a whopping 255 calories.

 Vets recommend that indoor cats have 20 calories per pound of body weight.
 So, an average 15-pound cat requires only 300 calories in a day.
 A Puppuccino treat can blow those calories out of the water without providing nutritional value.
 Again, this is okay in rare events, but it will cause weight gain when consumed frequently.

 Learning about what your cat can and cannot eat is a crucial part of keeping them happy and healthy!
 Choosing a bowl to serve cat-friendly foods in is another important decision pet owners face.
 Satisfy the specific needs of your cat with the innovative design of the Hepper NomNom Cat Bowl.
 Learn why it’s our (and our cats!) favorite food and water dish here.

-The pup cup is a high-calorie and lactose-dense treat that is better not to be given to your cat.
-Don’t let the freebie marketing ploy suck you in; there are plenty of healthy treats out there that your cat will love—even if they aren’t as Instagram-worthy!
+The pup cup is a high-calorie and lactose-dense treat that is unhealthy for cats.
+Don’t let the freebie marketing ploy suck you in; there are plenty of healthy treats out there that your cat will love—even if they are not as Instagram-worthy!